wing5wong/artisan-whs-static/source/_courses/SOCE.md

 **Content:**

-Students will experience a rich understanding of the unique nature of Aotearoa, New Zealand's bicultural heritage.
-Students will develop a variety of social inquiry skills which will enhance their processing interpretation and presentation techniques, including researching a New Zealand disaster and their own family history.
-Students also explore innovations and are encouraged to be innovative themselves.
+Students will gain a rich understanding of Aotearoa New Zealand's history and its place in the world, and reflect on their own opinions, values and identities.
+Students will develop a variety of social inquiry skills, which will enhance their ability to process, evaluate, interpret and present information from a variety of sources.

 **Assessment:**